-Bill DeWitt III still holds out hope the Missouri General Assembly can get the job done, but when it comes to legalizing Missouri sports betting, the president of the St. Louis Cardinals and other executives from the state’s professional sports teams are hedging.
+Bill DeWitt III still holds out hope the Missouri General Assembly can get the job done, but when it comes to legalizing MO sports betting, the president of the St. Louis Cardinals and other executives from the state’s professional sports teams are hedging.

 DeWitt talked with BetMissouri on Wednesday about why the Pro Sports Coalition filed four proposed petitions that would take the question to voters as a constitutional amendment next year.